Accidents In A Public Place – Slips, Trips and Falls

 Making a Slip, Trip and Fall Claim for an Accident in a Public Place*

-Claiming compensation for a slip, trip and fall * in a public place and being successful in the claim will strongly depend on the circumstance of the accident.
+Pursuing a claim for a slip, trip and fall * in a public place and being successful in the claim will strongly depend on the circumstance of the accident.
 Your first priority after an accident should be to look after your health, if you are feeling any pain, minor or serious pain, you should seek medical attention immediately.
 Even in cases of minor pain, you should still attend a doctor as minor injuries when not treated could develop into a more serious issue over time.
 If in serious pain, you may need to request that an ambulance be brought to the scene to tend to you.

-When making a claim for compensation, you need to be able to prove that the property owner (public or private property) was negligent and did not take the appropriate steps to ensure that a slip, trip or fall would not happen on their property.
+When making a claim, you need to be able to prove that the property owner (public or private property) was negligent and did not take the appropriate steps to ensure that a slip, trip or fall would not happen on their property.
 Every property owner, including country councils who maintain our roads, streets, parks etc., has a duty of care ensure that their properties are maintained in a reasonably clean and safe manner.

 - a county council or local authority has failed to maintain, repair or construct a safe and hazard free, street, footpath, park, road.

-- the owner of a supermarket/shop/pub / restaurant or any commercial premises failed to maintain a safe, hazardous free environment, failed to put up a ‘cleaning in progress’ warning sign when cleaning the premises or where an employee of the premises had caused the accident.
+- the owner of a supermarket/shop/pub/restaurant or any commercial premises failed to maintain a safe, hazardous free environment, failed to put up a ‘cleaning in progress’ warning sign when cleaning the premises or where an employee of the premises had caused the accident.

 1. Report the Accident

 It is very important that you report your slip, trip or fall to the owner of the premises or to an employee of the premises at the time of the accident.
 Once reported, you should ensure that the incident is recorded on their side and that they take details the accident and how it happened.
 It is advisable to request a copy of any incident reports you complete and sign as proof that you reported the accident.
-This is important for when you make your compensation claim *.
+This is important for when you make your claim *.

 If you were injured in a shop/supermarket/restaurant, for example, you may also report the accident to the Health and Safety Authority (HSA).
 This may lead to an investigation of the property by the HSA, which would further prove that the owner of the premises was negligent and did not provide safe and hazardous free environment for the public.